Saint Cecilia (EP)

 Saint Cecilia is an EP by American rock band Foo Fighters.
 It was released as a free digital download on November 23, 2015.
 Initially intended as a sign of gratitude to the group's fans, the EP was also dedicated to the victims of the terrorist attacks in Paris.
 A single from the EP, "Saint Cecilia", peaked at number 3 on the Billboard Mainstream Rock Songs chart in 2016.
+It is the first Foo Fighters release to credit long-time session and touring keyboardist Rami Jaffee as an official member.

 Background and recording

 The five song EP was recorded in Austin, Texas, at the Saint Cecilia Hotel during the Austin City Limits festival's two weekends in October 2015.
 The EP was initially envisioned as a "end-of-the-tour" gift to fans to be given away towards the end of the band's Sonic Highways touring cycle.
 However, the events of the November 2015 Paris attacks ended up cutting the tour short.
 The band instead released the EP for free on the internet, on November 23, 2015, in dedication of the Paris attacks.
 The release, according to frontman Dave Grohl, is meant to "remind us that music is life".
 The name and release date have significance; Saint Cecilia is the patron saint of music, and November 22 is her respective feast day.

 Recorded at the Hotel Saint Cecilia in Austin, Texas, Saint Cecilia was released on November 23.
 Many of the songs and song parts used in the EP are from unused songs left off past albums.
 The track "The Neverending Sigh" was originally known under the title "7 Corners", and was originally written alongside tracks for The Colour and the Shape.

 Krist Novoselic, who had previously played with Grohl in Nirvana, described Saint Cecilia as Foo Fighters' "statement on how they are the biggest rock band in the world".
 Novoselic also said that "Saint Cecilia is more straight-ahead rock that is done really well", and went on to say that "I went to the Foo’s last gig at the Moda Center in Portland and they rocked a packed house.
 I love the drummer Matt Sorum.
 However, he is so wrong in his statement about danger and the Foo’s somehow lacking it.
 First off all, I know about danger in rock.
 I was the bassist in Flipper — and survived!
 Look at a band like Queen, who totally rocked.
 They were way more dandy than danger.
 Queen knows how to rock a stadium.
 So do the Foo Fighters and you’ll hear big rock on Saint Cecilia".

 The vinyl version of the Saint Cecilia EP, featuring an alternative cover, was released on February 19, 2016.